ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 Before you begin, make sure that the host that is to access the {{site.data.keyword.blockstorageshort}} volume is authorized.

-"Authorized" hosts are hosts that were given access to a volume.
+"Authorized" hosts are hosts that are granted access to a volume.
 Without host authorization, you can't access or use the storage from your system.
 Authorizing a host to access your volume generates the username, password, and iSCSI qualified name (IQN), which is needed to mount the multipath I/O (MPIO) iSCSI connection.

 For more information, see [Authorizing the host in the console](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=ui#authhostUI){: ui}[Authorizing the host from the CLI](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=cli#authhostCLI){: cli}[Authorizing the host with Terraform](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=terraform#authhostTerraform){: terraform}.